19hours/sg-statutes/Acts/Employment Act.md

 “dependant” means any of the following members of an employee’s family, namely, wife, husband, father, mother, child and any adopted or illegitimate child living with or dependent on him;

+“dismiss” means the termination of the contract of service of an employee by his employer, with or without notice and whether on the grounds of misconduct or otherwise;

+[32/2008 wef 01/01/2009]

 “domestic worker” means any house, stable or garden servant or motor car driver, employed in or in connection with the domestic services of any private premises;

-“employee” means a person who has entered into or works under a contract of service with an employer and includes a workman and any officer or employee of the Government included in a category, class or description of such officers or employees declared by the President to be employees for the purposes of this Act or any Part or section thereof; but does not include any seaman, domestic worker, or any person employed in a managerial, executive or confidential position or any person belonging to any other class of persons whom the Minister may, from time to time by notification in theGazette, declare not to be employees for the purposes of this Act;
+“employee” means a person who has entered into or works under a contract of service with an employer and includes a workman, and any officer or employee of the Government included in a category, class or description of such officers or employees declared by the President to be employees for the purposes of this Act or any provision thereof, but does not include —

+(a) any seaman;

+(b) any domestic worker;

+(c) subject to subsection (2), any person employed in a managerial or an executive position; and

+(d) any person belonging to any other class of persons whom the Minister may, from time to time by notification in theGazette, declare not to be employees for the purposes of this Act;

+[32/2008 wef 01/01/2009]

 “employer” means any person who employs another person under a contract of service and includes —